vigneshkalai13-ops/Trend_Store/README.md

 This repository contains the production-ready build files (dist folder) for DevOps practice and deployment exercises.

-It is intentionally structured to help learners focus on CI/CD pipeline, hosting, containerization, and infrastructure setup rather than application development.
+It is intentionally structured to help learners focus on CI/CD pipelines, hosting, containerization, and infrastructure setup rather than application development.

 📁 What This Repository Contains